shivam6497/Rate-Limiter-Middleware/README.md

 # Rate Limiter

-A small Express + TypeScript API that demonstrates Redis-backed rate limiting.
+A small Express + TypeScript API that demonstrates Redis-backed sliding window log rate limiting.

 ## What it does

-- Uses Redis to track request counts per IP address.
+- Uses Redis sorted sets to store request timestamps per IP address.
-- Applies a global rate limiter to all routes.
+- Applies a global sliding window log limiter to all routes.
-- Using Sliding Window Log algorithm to allow bursts of requests while enforcing a limit over time.
-- Applies a stricter limiter to `/api/data`.
+- Applies a stricter sliding window log limiter to `/api/data`.
 - Returns `429 Too Many Requests` when a client exceeds the configured limit.

 ## Tech Stack